fathanfi/personalblog/content/posts/the-mind-and-body-are-not-separate-what-affects-one-affects-the-other.md

 featuredImage: ../images/girl-standing-by-wall.jpg
 tags:
   - Health
-author: "Harini Banerjee"
+author: Harini Banerjee
-featured: true
+featured: false
-published: true
+published: false
 ---

 This recital put the Captain into an ecstasy; he went from the lady to the gentleman, and from the gentleman to the lady, to enjoy alternately the sight of their distress.
 He really shouted with pleasure; and, shaking Monsieur Du Bois strenuously by the hand, wished him joy of having touched English ground; and then he held a candle to Madame Duval, that he might have a more complete view of her disaster, declaring repeatedly, that he had never been better pleased in his life.